 Things to Do and See in Ireland

 The Irish tourism industry is up to world standard and can extort money out of visitors with the best of them.
+From the frankly ridiculous parking charges at the Cliffs of Moher to creating the impression that you have to pay for visiting Glendalough or Tara, your purse is in danger all the time.

 Your Realistic Irish Budget per Day

 Well, it all depends.
-But I'd say that with a bit of luck, by going outside the main season, self-catering in hostels and using pedal-power you’d be able to get by on as low as € 20 per day.
+But with a bit of luck, by going outside the main season, self-catering in hostels and using pedal-power you’d be able to get by on as low as € 20 per day.
 Obviously, any additional frills will add.
 But by sticking to the very basics you are still able to see Ireland on a budget.